-These guidelines apply to the following kinds of information that the Office of the Assistant Secretary for Planning and Evaluation (ASPE) disseminates: (1) the reports of research and evaluation projects that ASPE sponsors.
-These reports are usually the results of research that has been conducted for ASPE by contractors under our direction.
-(2) The final reports of projects supported by grants from ASPE may also be disseminated by ASPE.
-(3) ASPE staff occasionally write papers for publication and distribution.
+The guidelines apply to the following kinds of information that the Office of the Assistant Secretary for Planning and Evaluation (ASPE) disseminates:

+- 1. the reports of research and evaluation projects that ASPE sponsors.
+These reports are usually the results of research that has been conducted for ASPE by contractors under our direction. - 2.
+The final reports of projects supported by grants from ASPE may also be disseminated by ASPE. - 3.
+ASPE staff occasionally write papers for publication and distribution.
 These reports are formal documents which have gone through several reviews within both within the author's organization and within ASPE.

 The Office also produces materials that are not distributed externally.
 These materials are intended to inform the policy-making process.
 These materials consist of briefing papers and technical analyses concerning proposed legislative changes, the requirements of new legislation or descriptions of programs or initiatives.
 While these papers may eventually be distributed externally after the policy-making process is concluded, as required by the Freedom of Information Act, they are not intended to be disseminated widely and consequently are not covered under these guidelines.
+Further, the guidelines do not apply to press releases that support the announcement or give public notice of information that ASPE has disseminated elsewhere

-III.Types of Information Disseminated
+III.
+Types of Information Disseminated

-Research and evaluation reports
+- · Research and evaluation reports

-Annual plans
+- Annual plans

-Lists of projects in progress or completed
+- · Lists of projects in progress or completed

-Project summaries
+- Project summaries

-Annotated bibliographies
+- Annotated bibliographies

-Lists of sources of data
+- · Lists of sources of data

-Reports to Congress
+- · Reports to Congress

-Data files for public use
+- Data files for public use

-Tabulations and charts of data relevant to particular topics, such as welfare dependence and child well-being
+- Tabulations and charts of data relevant to particular topics, such as welfare dependence and child well-being